Mario Sports Superstars

 Mario Sports Superstars is a 2017 sports video game developed by Bandai Namco Studios and Camelot Software Planning and published by Nintendo for the Nintendo 3DS.
 The game contains five different sports: association football (soccer), baseball, tennis, golf, and horse racing.

+The game received mixed reviews from critics, who praised its gameplay, variety, online multiplayer, and presentation, but criticized its usage of amiibo cards and lack of content and distinctive elements in every sport compared to individual Mario Sports titles, with many considering it inferior to standalone Mario Sports games.

 Gameplay

 The game consists of five sports – association football (soccer), baseball, tennis, golf, and horse racing.
 Despite the number of sports contained, they are not mini-games, but rather, full-scale recreations of each sport.
 For example, the soccer part of the game contains eleven versus eleven gameplay, the same as is standard in the sport.
 Each individual sport contains single player tournaments, local multiplayer, and online multiplayer game modes.
+The game's Tennis mode features the return of Chance Shots from Mario Tennis Open and Jump Shots and Ultra Smashes from Mario Tennis: Ultra Smash while its Golf mode is based on the gameplay of Mario Golf: World Tour.
+The aesthetics of both modes are also based and built upon those from Open and World Tour.

 Development

 The game was first announced during a Nintendo Direct on September 1, 2016.
 The title was co-developed by Bandai Namco Studios and Camelot Software Planning, with the latter having developed games in the Mario Golf and Mario Tennis series. tri-Crescendo assisted on design.
 While Nintendo's Mario Sports line has featured stand-alone entries in soccer (Mario Strikers), baseball (Mario Super Sluggers), tennis (Mario Tennis) and golf (Mario Golf), they had never featured horse racing, or compiled all these sports into one compilation.
 The game was released in PAL regions on March 10, 2017, in North America on March 24, 2017, and in Japan on March 30, 2017.
 As with Camelot's previous Mario sports games, the soundtrack was written by Motoi Sakuraba.